blindFS/blog-raw/_posts/2013-12-20-miscellaneous-stuffs.md

 I flushed my phone with [this rom](http://forum.xda-developers.com/showthread.php?t=2525906) yesterday.
 It's extremely fast.
-Glade to know that this device is still quite usable.
+Glad to know that this device is still quite usable.